 How to setup up a WooCommerce Affiliate Program

-If you’re looking to set up a WooCommerce affiliate program on your online store, we recommend using an affiliate plugin such as the Affiliate for WooCommerce add-on that integrates seamlessly with WooCommerce.
+If you’re looking to set up a WooCommerce affiliate program on your online store, we recommend using an affiliate plugin such as the Affiliate for WooCommerce that integrates seamlessly with WooCommerce.

 Here’s what you need to do once the affiliate plugin is installed and activated on your WooCommerce store: